23 Effective Types Of Ceiling Fans (Popular Design Styles)

 Types Of Fan Mounting Brackets

-This standard clearance makes it suitable for the standard ceiling fan mount, which is mounted at least 7 feet above the floor at a distance of 18 inches from the surrounding walls.
+This standard clearance makes it suitable for a mount, which is installed at least 7 feet above the floor at a distance of 18 inches from the surrounding walls.

 Extended Mount: To get optimum airflow, ceiling fans are mounted 7 to 9 feet above the finished floor, which can be problematic for unusually higher ceilings.
-To accommodate the shorter distance between the ceiling fan and the floor below, extended mounts use downrods.
+To accommodate the shorter distance between the unit and the floor below, extended mounts use downrods.

 A downrod is a metal pipe that is connected to the brackets of the motor housing.
 Downrods can be as long as 6 to 120 inches.

 Sloped Mount: This mounting system is used for vaulted or angled ceilings.
-The ceiling fans are installed using a built-in ball joint mechanism or a fan adapter along a downrod extender.
+These are installed using a built-in ball joint mechanism or a fan adapter along a downrod extender.

-Many ceiling fans today come with the ball joint mechanism that allows the fan to be installed on a straight or sloped ceiling and prevents the fan from wobbling.
-A fan adapter has a fixed slope and ceiling pitch; the most common are 45-degree or 29-degree slants.
+Many of these products today come with the ball joint mechanism that allows it to be installed on a straight or sloped ceiling and prevents it from wobbling.
+An adapter has a fixed slope and ceiling pitch; the most common are 45-degree or 29-degree slants.

 Ceiling Fan Downrods: Downrods is a cylindrical piece of hardware that is connected to the motor housing and mounting bracket.

-The main uses of the downrods are to prevent wobbling while the ceiling fan is rotating and to allow a safe distance between the blades and ceiling as well as the ceiling fan blades from the top finished floor.
+The main uses of the downrods are to prevent wobbling while rotating and to allow a safe distance between the blades and ceiling as well as from the top finished floor.
+Downrods can be in combination with other hardware, such as adapters and brackets, to achieve the right mounting system.

 Fan Light Bulbs